 Because complacency has an apathy component, it suggests you’ve started taking your partner or the relationship for granted.
 Too frequently when we talk about people no longer making an effort, we relate it to superficial things—like not going to the gym or living in sweatpants.
 And sure, that can be a sign.
 But complacency is about something so much deeper than that.

-Worried that you—or your partner—have become complacent?
+Worried that you—or your partner—have become complacent in a relationship?
 Here are the signs to look out for and what you can do to fix them.

 Date Nights and Vacations Are Disappearing